ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 1.9.2 (2021-04-05)
+Upgraded to `zwave-js` version `7.1.0`.
+Notable changes include:
+* Added reporting of usage statistics.
+For details, refer to the `node-zwave-js` documentation.
+* Better support for 700-series Z-Wave sticks
+* Notification values are no longer auto-reset to idle after 5 minutes by default.
+This behavior can now be enabled per device if necessary.
+* Several stability improvements

+For a full list of changes, check out https://github.com/zwave-js/node-zwave-js/blob/master/CHANGELOG.md

 ### 1.9.0 (2021-03-16)
 * Upgraded to `zwave-js` version 7
 * Nodes with a completed interview are no longer queried for all their values when restarting.
 As a result the adapter is now ready much much faster after a restart, but you'll see many yellow values until the devices have sent updated data.